 Volunteer Income Tax Assistance Program

-The Tax and Estate Planning Association at Washburn University School of Law will again this year assist individuals and families in the community with preparing and filing their tax returns.
-Families and individuals grossing $50,000 or less are eligible for the VITA program.
+The Tax and Estate Planning Association at Washburn University School of Law will again assist individuals and families in the community with preparing and filing their tax returns for the 2016 tax year (to be filed by Monday, April 17, 2017).
+Families and individuals grossing $54,000 or less are eligible for the VITA program.
 All returns will be filed electronically with the IRS.

 - Workers with Individual Taxpayer Identification Numbers (ITINs) should bring the ITIN card sent to them by the IRS.
 Workers need either an ITIN or a SSN for the Child Tax Credit.

 - W-2 G Gambling Income

 - 2016 Property Tax Form if claiming the Homestead Credit.